 Cargo is one of the most targeted sources of theft.
 With an average of 63 cargo thefts per month, warehouse burglaries are a thorn in the side of logistics.
 49% of thefts occur over the weekend from Friday to Sunday.
 This has high-value consequences.
 With a decreased amount of inventory on hand, shippers reduce the risk of recurring theft.

 Deciding to load freight into a rail container could be cost effective for your business.
 Consolidating freight based on its destination can become an efficient way to use resources.
 For example, there are two trailers with a destination of Phoenix.
 AZ.
 One is 25% full and the other 50% full.
 It is best to combine these shipments into one trailer for the sake of costs and efficiency.

 In some cases, a shipper may send the trailer to the unload area of the warehouse.
 These items inside are reprocessed through the building and sent back down the shoot to the load side.
 Next, is to carry the load piece by piece from one door to the next at a slower and more time consuming pace.
 Regardless, a transload is the one thing that the load side of any shipping operation does not want to hear.
 While the driver is even less enthusiastic.

 The less favorable type of transloading, is when freight needs to be moved to another trailer.
 This can be due to complications with the trailer or container that it was originally loaded on.

 Too many times are package handlers punished with a sea of boxes floating down their shoots.
 This is due to a simple lack of detail orientation from the crew that picks and organizes the yard.
-A pre-trip isn’t a time consuming process.
-However, in the pressure of the moment to get a trailer to door, any lack of inspection can result in a delay in operations.
+A pre-trip isn’t a time-consuming process.
+However, in the pressure of the moment to get a trailer to the door, any lack of inspection can result in a delay in operations.